Serving Family Law Clients in San Bernardino

 • How capable each parent is to care for the children

-How Courts Determine Child Health & Safety in a Custody Case
+Child Health & Safety: Top Priority in Custody Cases

 The Court will look at multiple factors that may affect the children’s welfare and safety when making its determination of custody.
 For example, when a parent has a history of violence or ongoing drug/alcohol abuse or domestic violence, the court may not grant custody to that parent.
 Prior convictions related to physical or sexual abuse may also preclude a custodial status, unless the judge finds that history to be unrelated to the parent’s current ability to provide a safe and healthy environment.